LucasCoraca/TheBox/README.md

   <img src="https://image.ibb.co/fCdfex/Screen_Shot_2018_03_26_at_17_27_57.png">
 </p>

-A cheap and accessible 3D printer that delivers high quality prints and features at a really affordable prices.
+A cheap and accessible 3D printer that delivers high quality prints and features.

 ## Parts to buy, print and laser cut